rh20624/Awesome-IMU-Sensing/README.md

 # Awesome-IMU-Sensing
-A collection of datasets, papers, directions, and other resources for IMU-based mobile sensing.
+A collection of datasets, papers, directions, and other resources for IMU-based mobile and ubiquitous sensing.

 **Main sensing tasks**
 - Human activity recognition (HAR) / human activity sensing